-- 24. The surface facilities at the Site include tanks, pumps, and pipes used for collecting and processing well fluids (the "lease equipment"), as well as various site improvements. - 25.
-The wellhead at the Site is generally located at grade, and a pump jack lifts oil from the well.
-No records are available to document the methods or costs associated with the disposal of produced water.6 - 26.
-For this Site, some lease equipment (mainly storage tanks) is visible in Exhibit B. While the equipment shown in the aerial photographs appears to be typical, it is not possible to determine the condition of the equipment, nor which equipment remains in operation or has been abandoned in place.
+- 25. The wellhead at the Site is generally located at grade, and a pump jack lifts oil from the well.
+No records are available to document the methods or costs associated with the disposal of produced water.5 - 26.
+For the Site, some lease equipment (mainly storage tanks) is visible in Exhibit B. While the equipment shown in aerial photographs appears to be typical, it is not possible to determine the condition of the equipment, nor which equipment remains in operation or has been abandoned in place.
 No records are available that document the size, capacity, or cost of lease equipment when it was installed. - 27.
-No buildings are visible in the aerial photos of the Site.
-The Site is surrounded by chainlink fencing with gates to control access.
+No buildings are visible in the aerial photo of the Site.
+Wrought iron fencing and walls with gates surround the Site to control access.